LuxOps

 Writing for compliance, not for use

-Many SOPs are written to satisfy a brand audit rather than to help staff do their jobs.
-If the document is not genuinely useful to the person doing the task, it will not be used.
+Many SOPs are written to satisfy a brand audit, not to help staff do their jobs.
+If the document is not genuinely useful to the person executing the task, it will not be used.
+The audit will have achieved nothing operationally.

 Too much text, no visual structure

-Dense paragraphs are hard to scan mid-task.
-Use numbered lists, clear headers, and occasional tables to make SOPs readable under pressure.
+Dense paragraphs are hard to read mid-task.
+Numbered steps, clear headers, and occasional tables make SOPs scannable under queue pressure or during a service sequence.

 Writing procedures that don't match reality

-An SOP based on how a manager thinks the task should be done — rather than how it actually happens — will be ignored immediately.
-Always start from observation.
+An SOP based on how a manager imagines the task should be done, rather than how it actually happens on the floor, gets ignored immediately.
+Start from observation, always.

 No review cadence

-An SOP that was accurate two years ago may now contradict current systems, equipment, or brand standards.
-Build a review schedule into the system from day one.
+An SOP that was accurate eighteen months ago may now contradict current systems, equipment, or standards.
+Build the review schedule into the process from day one, or it will not happen.

 Using a Template vs. Writing From Scratch

-Writing all your hotel SOPs from a blank page is a significant undertaking.
+Writing a full SOP library from scratch is a substantial project.
 A well-structured property will need several hundred individual procedures across departments.
-Most hotels that attempt to build this entirely in-house underestimate the time and expertise required.
-Ready-made SOP frameworks — built from real operational experience and covering all key departments — give your team a structured starting point.
-Procedures are already sequenced, standards are already defined, and formats are already consistent.
-Your task becomes customisation for your property rather than construction from nothing.
+Most hotels that attempt this entirely in-house underestimate what it takes.
+Ready-made SOP frameworks built from operational experience give your team a structured starting point: procedures already sequenced, standards already defined, format already consistent.
+The work becomes customisation for your property, not construction from nothing.

 Ready to structure your operations?